trouze/trouze.github.io/content/now.md

 <hr>
 <br>

-This page lists the most up-to-date information regarding what I am doing *right now*.
+This page lists the most up-to-date information regarding what I am doing right *now*.

 ### A little bit about me.
-Motorhead, flying, golfing, baseball, hiking, skiing, bread making, guitar, you name it.
+Motorhead, flying, golfing, baseball, hiking, skiing, bread making, running, you name it.
 My passions carry me in many different and odd directions, but I wouldn't have it any other way.

 {{< gallery dir="/images/now_gallery/" />}} {{< load-photoswipe >}}